In order to run EZproxy successfully, you must have staff available who can:

-EZproxy is supported under three different operating systems: Linux, Solaris (x86), and Windows.
+EZproxy is supported under two different operating systems: Linux and Windows.
 The supported versions of these operating systems along with their minimum hardware requirements appear in this article.

-EZproxy for Linux requires an x86 or x86_64 distribution of Linux running a 2.2 or later kernel.
+EZproxy for Linux prior to version 7.0 requires an x86 or x86_64 distribution of Linux running a 2.2 or later kernel.
+Versions higher than 7.0 require an x86_64 distribution of Linux running a 2.2 or later kernel.
 To verify the version of your Linux kernel, use the command: